alishad98/alishad98.github.io/README.md

 As part of my role in financial reporting, I developed and regularly sent out comprehensive Inventory & Cost Management Reports to Director-level and C-suite executives across the business, focusing on key financial insights related to inventory tracking and cost variances.
 The reports served to inform senior management and key stakeholders on current and projected financial performance.

 [![View Report](/assets/PDFThumbnail.png)](/assets/ExampleReport.pdf)
+Please click the link to view the report, where all confidential and sensitive information has been blocked out for privacy and security reasons.

 Key elements of this project include: